-Apart from the numerous physical health benefits you can accrue from meditation, this practice also helps to promote creativity, improve happiness levels and enhance peace of mind.
-These are all crucial facets of our emotional health.
-Tokpa Korlo, a sobriety activist and meditation instructor, teaches that mindfulness helps us to overcome the fear of now.
-By acknowledging what you presently feel and working with it directly, you develop a more positive mindset.
-Exam meditation, for instance, helps you to develop a positive attitude towards upcoming tests.
+Meditation practice has also been shown to promote creativity, improve happiness levels and foster peace of mind.
+These are all crucial facets of emotional health.
+Tokpa Korlo, a sobriety activist and meditation instructor, teaches that mindfulness helps us overcome the fear of now.
+By acknowledging what we presently feel and working with it directly, we develop a more positive mindset.
+Exam meditation, for instance, helps students overcome their fear of disappointing results so they can develop a more positive attitude towards the exam process here and now.

 Guided student meditation